 In our fast paced hectic lives, stress can be unavoidable.
 One of the symptoms of stress can be “adrenal fatigue” – the way Maca can help this condition is by harnessing its adaptogenic qualities to regulate the hormones that are produced by this gland.
 An adaptogen will only go where it is needed, if your body is overproducing a hormone, it regulates it back to normal and if your body under-produces a hormone, it helps raise the level until it is balanced.
 For this reason it is a powerful weapon to have in your arsenal to combat excessive stress and anxiety.

 Due to its rich nutritional content and adaptogenic qualities, Maca will naturally have a positive effect on energy, stamina and mood.
 A nutritional powerhouse, Maca is packed with protein, vitamins, minerals and phytonutrients – especially B Vitamins which are renowned for their brain boosting qualities.
 This dense nutrition is also responsible for its ability to boost energy levels in a sustained and balanced way.

 Folklore and history

-According to folklore, ancient Incan warriors took Maca before going off to battle to make them physically strong.
+According to folklore, ancient Incan warriors took maca before going off to battle to make them physically strong.
 However, they were later prohibited from taking it, in order to protect conquered women from their heightened libidos.
-Maca is a popular integral part of the Peruvian way of life, it is a root vegetable that looks a bit like a turnip and it is put into soups, cakes, breads and drinks in Peru.
-It is grown high in the Andes at 14,000 ft in very rich soils, so its mineral content is especially high.
+Maca is a popular integral part of the Peruvian way of life.
+It is a root vegetable that looks a bit like a turnip and is used in soups, cakes, breads and drinks in Peru.
+It is grown high in the Andes at 14,000 ft in very rich soils.
+Maca is very effective in pulling minerals from the soil, making its mineral content especially high.